DbSyncKit/DbSyncKit/DbSyncKit.Docs/input/guide/usage/generating-sql-queries.md

 By examining these queries, you gain insights into the exact modifications that will be applied to the destination database.

 Continue exploring other topics in the [Usage Guide](xref:usage).

+## Query Generation Process Updates

+### New Package: DbSyncKit.Templates

+We're excited to introduce a new package called [`DbSyncKit.Templates`](xref:api-DbSyncKit.Templates).
+This package is dedicated to providing templates for all supported database providers.

+### Templating Engine: Fluid

+To facilitate the templating process, we've integrated the Fluid templating engine (https://github.com/sebastienros/fluid) into the [`DbSyncKit.Templates`](xref:api-DbSyncKit.Templates) package.
+Fluid provides a flexible and expressive way to define templates, enhancing the readability and maintainability of the code.

+### Improved Readability and Flexibility

+With the introduction of templating, the query generation process has seen improvements in terms of code readability and flexibility.
+The templating approach allows for clearer and more maintainable templates, ensuring a smooth and user-friendly experience.

+Explore these updates as you continue to use DbSyncKit.
+If you have any questions or feedback, refer to the [Support and Contact](xref:support) section.